Broosky/Gatherers-Legacy/README.md

 Originally it was built using Dev-C++ (https://www.bloodshed.net/) which comes bundled with the MinGW compiler, but have since ported it to run with VS Code, with the C/C++ extensions.
 Even after a few versions of Windows it still works well, and on Linux too (Ubuntu tested).

 A little bit of history: after a few POC's in C++ for classes + using stdlib for vectors (I think I have this source still hanging around) I decided to build it in C. There was not the best debugging tools with that IDE; this project was built literally with no debugging and a lot of diet cokes.

+This repository was renamed to Gatherers-Historic to preserve its sentimental value.
+A new repository named Gatherers will supersede this which I will contribute to whenever I have some free time.

 Ubuntu: